tprasadtp/protonvpn-docker/docs/faq.md

 ## Why automatic server selection is not supported

-- This is caused by changes to ProtonVPN API.
+- This is caused by changes to ProtonVPN API, which now requires authentication.
-- To perform automatic server selection, it requires authenticating  to proton API via username and password!.
-There are no scoped OAuth tokens and minted access tokens have full access to Proton API including payments and Email!!.
+- Upstream API uses geo-location/latency to select "best" server with least amount of load.
+This information is returned via API (via field `.Score` and `.Load` on every `LogicalNode`) to the caller.
+Because v7 and later do not make API requests to ProtonVPN directly and use a global cache, This geo-location/latency based automatic server selection is not supported.
-- Fastest server selection also depends on geo-location and latency info to populate server `.Score`.
+- It might be possible to cache server load, but if the cache becomes stale fails to update, it might result in a single VPN server to be selected as "best" and might cause issues upstream.
-Due to lack of documentation on how `.Score` is computed and it depending on geo-location, automatic server selection is not supported.
+- You can however validate that a server supports features like P2P, steaming etc by using `--p2p`, `--streaming`, `--secure-core` flags during connect/healthcheck command.

 ## How to check if an address is being routed via VPN via CLI